shamanec/GADS-devices-provider/docs/setup.md

 ## Dependencies
 The provider itself has minimum dependencies:
 1. Install Docker.
-2. Install Go 1.17 or higher (that is what I'm using, lower might also work)
+2. Install Go 1.17 or higher

 ## Update the environment in ./configs/config.json
 ~1.
 Set Selenium Grid connection - `true` or `false`. `true` attempts to connect each Appium server to the Selenium Grid instance defined in the same file~ At the moment Selenium Grid connection does not work!